Influence Strength Estimation in Hyperbolic Space for Social Influence Maximization: Methodology

 \subsection{Adaptive Seed Selection}

-After integrating social influence information into the hyperbolic representations, the next step involves designing strategies to select target seed users based on these learned representations.
-Specifically, we propose adaptive seed selection, which aims to leverage the geometric properties of the hyperbolic representations to effectively find seed users who possess large influence spread.
+After integrating social influence patterns into the hyperbolic representations, the next step involves designing strategies using these representations to select target seed users.
+Given our representation learning objective, an intuitive strategy is to select the $k$ users with the lowest $LDO$s.
+However, directly selecting users with the highest estimated influence strength may not lead to optimal overall performance due to the submodular nature of influence spread~\cite{kempe2003im}.
+To this end, we propose adaptive seed selection (ASW), which aims to leverage the geometric properties of hyperbolic representations to identify seed users who possess large influence spread effectively.
+Specifically, ASW is a lightweight heuristic that explores potential redundancy among seed users by leveraging local hyperbolic distance information, striking a balance between selection effectiveness and computational efficiency.
+ASW represents a concrete attempt to leverage the geometric properties of hyperbolic representations for seed selection, and more advanced strategies can be developed by further exploiting this geometric information.

-In practice, users with high influence might have overlapping areas of influence.
-Independently selecting highly influential users may not result in optimal overall performance due to the submodularity of social influence~\cite{kempe2003im}.
-Additionally, the submodularity property of the IM problem implies diminishing marginal gains from seed users~\cite{TKDE18_li2018influence_survey}, particularly for users who are close to the already selected seed users.
-Therefore, it is crucial to consider these spread relations among users when selecting seed nodes.
+In practice, highly influential users may have overlapping influence spread areas.
+The submodularity property of the IM problem implies diminishing marginal gains from seed users~\cite{TKDE18_li2018influence_survey}, particularly for users who are close to the already selected seed users.
+Therefore, it is crucial to consider these spread relations to measure the proximity between selected seed users.
 Previous methods required traversing all nodes, leading to high computational costs.
-Given that influence strength can be estimated by the distance of representations from the origin and that the spread relations among users can be measured by the distance between their representation vectors, we have designed a new algorithm for seed set selection, which is shown in Algorithm~\ref{alg:ASW}.
+Given that influence strength is estimated by a user representation’s distance from the origin, the distance between various representations can be used to measure spread relations among users.
+Based on this insight, we design a new algorithm to refine influence strength estimation for seed set selection by updating an influence score, as shown in Algorithm~\ref{alg:ASW}.

+The key idea of ASW is to assign each user an initial score and dynamically adjust these scores using the learned hyperbolic distance information between user nodes during the selection process.
+Since $LDO$s provide a meaningful ranking of users by influence strength, we restrict exploration to an expanded set of high-potential candidates beyond the top-$k$ nodes, focusing on identifying effective seed combinations within this region.
+To this end, we introduce a sliding window that maintains a compact set of top-ranked candidates and dynamically re-evaluates them as new nodes enter.
+This enables a more refined re-ranking of candidates based on updated scores while maintaining computational efficiency.